aredn/documentation/arednGettingStarted/node_admin.rst

 To add a tunnel connection, click in the field at the right to select from the dropdown list the type of tunnel you want to create.
 Be aware that without proper time synchronization, Wireguard will not establish tunnels.
 Make sure that an NTP or GPS time source is reachable at boot time so that the key exchange between the client and server will happen correctly.
 If mesh based NTP servers are available, ask the owners to advertise them as services to ensure that time synchronization happens across your mesh network even if the Internet is not available.
 Review the **Local Services** section above for instructions on advertising a local NTP server.

-For each tunnel definition there is a *Wgt* or tunnel weight field.
-The global default tunnel weight is configured under *Advanced Options* as described below, but you can override this value on a per tunnel basis.
-Leave this field empty to accept the global default, or enter a tunnel weight to override the default if you desire.
+For each tunnel definition there is a *Cost* or tunnel weight field.
+The global default tunnel cost is configured under *Advanced Options* as described below, but you can override this value on a per tunnel basis.
+Leave this field empty to accept the global default, or enter a tunnel cost to override the default if you desire.
 Each tunnel definition also has a *Notes* field in which you may enter helpful notes about the tunnel link.

 Wireguard Client
 ^^^^^^^^^^^^^^^^